No More Cowboy Coding: Improving Your WordPress Workflow

 The next step is to put the site under version control.
 In Source Tree select “New/Clone” from the file menu.
 In the window that pops up select “New Repository”, select Git for “Repository Type” and browse to the root level of your new site in the “Destination Path” field.
 Once you click create, you will see your new repository in the bookmarks window.
 Go ahead and open it up.

-Before making your fist commit, which will be everything in the working tree, it is very important to first tell git to ignore you wp-config file.
+Before making your first commit, which will be everything in the working tree, it is very important to first tell git to ignore your wp-config file.
 We will address managing the different wp-config files for the different servers shortly.
-Getting git to ignore wp-config is as simple as right clicking it in the “Files In The Working Tree” list and selecting “Ignore”.
+Getting git to ignore wp-config is as simple as right-clicking it in the “Files In The Working Tree” list and selecting “Ignore”.
 Once that is done, commit everything else.